workcmtiayon-arch/task_manager/README.md

 - [ ] Identify slow queries
 - [ ] Compare optimized and non-optimized implementations
 - [ ] Test application performance with larger datasets

+## Project Goal

+The ultimate goal is to transform a relatively simple task management application into a solid practical exercise covering the fundamental concepts required for professional Django backend development.

+The project emphasizes **understanding, security, maintainability, and progressive complexity** rather than simply implementing features as quickly as possible.